-- 1. A bachelor's degree from a regionally accredited institution of higher learning with a preferred GPA of 2.75 or above in undergraduate work, and a cumulative GPA of 3.0 or above for any graduate work. - 2. (a) An undergraduate major in one of the behavioral sciences, or (b) a valid teaching credential with a minimum of one year of full-time classroom teaching experience, or (c) successful coursework or experience demonstrating knowledge in the areas of general psychology, human learning and development, and human behavior. - 3.
-A course and demonstrated competence in word processing, database management, computer presentation, and Internet skills, including downloading and e-mail.
-This prerequisite must be satisfied before advancement to candidacy. - 4.
-A statement of purpose outlining reasons for seeking admission, together with an autobiography. - 5.
-Applicants without prior teaching experience are strongly encouraged to have at least one year of experience working with children or adolescents.
+1. A bachelor's degree from a regionally accredited institution of higher learning with a preferred GPA of 2.75 or above in undergraduate work, and a cumulative GPA of 3.0 or above for any graduate work.

+2. (a) An undergraduate major in one of the behavioral sciences, or (b) a valid teaching credential with a minimum of one year of full-time classroom teaching experience, or (c) successful coursework or experience demonstrating knowledge in the areas of general psychology, human learning and development, and human behavior.

+3. A course and demonstrated competence in word processing, database management, computer presentation, and Internet skills, including downloading and e-mail.
+This prerequisite must be satisfied before advancement to candidacy.

+4. A statement of purpose outlining reasons for seeking admission, together with an autobiography.

+5. Applicants without prior teaching experience are strongly encouraged to have at least one year of experience working with children or adolescents.
 This experience should be described in the statement of purpose and autobiography.

-- 6. Three letters of reference addressing the applicant's potential as a school counselor, including one from the immediate supervisor. - 7.
-An interview with the program chair or designee. - 8.
-Application for Certificate of Clearance or valid California Teaching Credential.
+6. Three letters of reference addressing the applicant's potential as a school counselor, including one from the immediate supervisor.